cyb3rxp/awesome-soc/soar.md

 ### ML / LLM

-NB : The above scenarios can be supported by machine learning / LLM capabilities, aiming at helping the analyst by suggesting him/her next steps of the detection phase.
+NB : The above use cases can be supported by machine learning / LLM capabilities, aiming at helping the analyst by suggesting him/her next steps of the detection phase.

 ## My recommendations for detection (artefacts investigation):